 In Malaya, elections to a federal legislature with an elected majority were introduced in 1955.
 From 1959 onwards, the legislature became fully-elected.
-In Borneo, indirect elections were used to choose Members of Parliament (MPs) to sit in Kuala Lumpur when merger occurred.
-Under this multi-tier system, the ordinary voters elected the local councilors (in 1963).
-The councilors chose the state assemblymen who, in turn, picked the MPs.
+In Borneo, indirect elections were used to choose MPs to sit in Kuala Lumpur when merger occurred.
+Under this multi-tier system, the ordinary voters elected the local councillors (in 1963).
+The councillors choose the state assemblymen who in turn picked the Members of Parliament.
 In the 1969-70 elections, the parliamentarians were directly elected.